Here's How Much Your Next Bach Party Could Cost You

 How Bach Party Spending Has Changed

 Yes, this may sound like a lot of money, but here's the thing—attendees say that the expense is worth it.
-Our data shows that 4 in 5 bach party attendees are excited to attend the celebration, particularly because they're eager to connect with friends.
+Our data showed that 4 in 5 bach party attendees were excited to attend the celebration, particularly because they're eager to connect with friends.
 And they're willing to shell out to create a personalized and curated experience, with nearly half of bachelorette parties purchasing favors and customized swag for an Insta-worthy event.

 How Much Bachelorette Parties Cost